Lab Animal Equipment

 Features

-7. The software automatically filters the interference of liquid volatilization on test data;
+6. Software can automatically filter the interference of liquid volatilization on the test data.

-8. Drinking water events can be synchronized to third-party devices via TTL signals;
+7. Drinking water events can be synchronized to third-party devices through TTL signals.

 Experimental Process